phylum-dev/birdcage/README.md

 [blog post]: https://blog.phylum.io/sandboxing-package-installations-arms-developers-with-defense-against-open-source-attacks-and-unintended-consequences/
 [sign up now]: https://www.phylum.io/

-Birdcage **is not** a complete sandbox preventing all side-effects or permanent damage.
+Birdcage focuses **only** on Filesystem and Network operations.
+It **is not** a complete sandbox preventing all side-effects or permanent damage.
 Applications can still execute most system calls, which is especially dangerous when execution is performed as root.
-Do not use Birdcage as a safety barrier for known-malicious code and keep other security mechanisms like user restrictions in place.
+Birdcage should be combined with other security mechanisms, especially if you are executing known-malicious code.

 ## Usage